 2. Factors that directly contribute to set-up lines that are too long

 With that said, let’s get down to business…

-It is very simple to understand why long set-ups are a significant problem for comedians if you consider some basic observable facts.
+It is very simple to understand why long set-ups are a significant problem for comedians if you consider some very basic yet observable facts.

-1. There are just two primary events that occur when a comedian hits the stage to entertain an audience with laughter:
+1. There are just two primary events that occur when a comedian hits the stage to entertain an audience:

 The comedian is talking or the audience is laughing or they are not.

 If a comedian is talking the audience isn’t talking (they are listening).

 If an audience laughing, the comedian is not talking.